hackerearthclub/CODE2RACE/README.md

 and please sign off your commit using -s flag.
 Like
 > git commit -m '[Add/Update/Remove] - [Full Name]' -s

-That's all, Make A PR, add your name in competitors file and participate in competition.
+That's all, Make A PR, add your name in competitors file and participate in competition.😋